What Causes Dark Circles Under Your Eyes?

 Some experts believe that Kojak acid can clear dark circles under your eyes.
 Kojic acid is a natural substance derived from two fungal species.
 Kojic acid might cause contact dermatitis and skin reddening, so use with caution.

-Dark circles around the eyes caused by fat or extra skin can be removed through eyelid surgery (blepharoplasty).
+Dark circles around the eyes caused by fat or extra skin can be removed through eye bag surgery (blepharoplasty).
 This procedure eliminates the shade that excess eyelid skin casts over the eye.

 Blepharoplasty must be performed by a qualified oculoplastic surgeon, dermatologic surgeon, or plastic surgeon.